azeymur/Android-YouTube-Client/README.md

-# Youtube Client
+# Youtube Client for Android

+<img src='https://res.cloudinary.com/dqwntkvge/image/upload/v1659394095/Screenshot_20220802_014634.png'/>

 This project is a native YouTube REST API client for Android.

-<img src='https://res.cloudinary.com/dqwntkvge/image/upload/v1659394095/Screenshot_20220802_014634.png'/>
+It can list and play items on a YouTube channel or playlist.

 <h3>Usage</h3>

 Open MainActivity.java then go to line 21.
 Type your channel/playlist ID and the API secret.

 <h4>ID</h4>
 <p>ID is either a channel ID or a playlist ID.
 If you don't know your channel ID, go to your youtube channel from a web browser.
 You can see your channel ID in the address bar.
 For example;</p>